mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 the protocol proposed in this document.

 This document is organised as follows.
-First, {{services}} summarizes the different types of services that modern transport expose to application.
+First, {{services}} summarizes the different types of services that modern transports expose to application.
 {{overview}} gives an overview of TCPLS and how it supports these services.
 Finally, {{format}} describes the TCPLS in more details and the TLS Extensions introduced in this document.